-May () in tl y 20, 2021 date of ception) hrough ember 31, 2021
+For the ear ended ecember 31, 2022 (May 20, 2021 (inception) through ecember 31, 2021

-Audit Fees (1) \$ 69,010
+Audit Fees (1) \$ 102,320 \$ 69,010

-Audit-Related Fees (2) -
+Audit-Related Fees (2) - -

-Tax Fees (3) -
+Tax Fees (3) - -

-All Other Fees (4) =
+All Other Fees (4) - -

-Total \$ 69,010
+Total \$ 102,320 \$ 69,010

-(1) Audit Fees.
-Audit fees consist of fees billed or to be billed for professional services rendered for the audit of our year-end financial statements and services that are normally provided by our independent registered public accounting firm in connection with statutory and regulatory filings.
+- (1) Audit Fees.
+Audit fees consist of fees billed or to be billed for professional services rendered for the audit of our year-end financial statements and services that are normally provided by our independent registered public accounting firm in connection with statutory and regulatory filings. - (2) Audit-Related Fees.
+Audit-related fees consist of fees billed for assurance and related services that are reasonably related to performance of the audit or review of our year-end financial statements and are not reported under "Audit Fees." - (3) Tax Fees.
+Tax fees consist of fees billed for professional services relating to tax compliance, tax planning and tax advice. - (4) All Other Fees.
+All other fees consist of fees billed for all other services.